-Almond Flour Lemon Poppy Seed Muffins – These gluten-free lemon poppy seed muffins have a light, fluffy texture and are BURSTING with lemon flavor.
+These paleo Almond Flour Lemon Poppy Seed Muffins have a light, fluffy texture and are BURSTING with fresh lemon flavor.
 They’re the perfect yummy breakfast or snack!
-(Gluten-Free + Paleo)
+(Gluten-Free & Dairy-Free!

 We live in one of the sunniest states in the U.S., so we have VERY mild winters, but I always find that March feels like turning an energizing corner from winter to spring.
 In the kitchen, this means I only have a little longer to wait before berries are in season (my kids can’t WAIT), and we have the last of winter’s sunny citrus to send us off.

-Lemon always tastes like sunshine to me, which is why just about every spring I get the itch to make something lemony!
-I’ve posted plenty of lemon things on this blog from soup to salad to cake, and today I’ve got a lemony breakfast that feels perfect for spring (or Easter brunch down the road): Almond Flour Lemon Poppy Seed Muffins!
+Lemon always tastes like sunshine to me, which is why I get the itch to make all things lemon this time of year!
+I’ve posted plenty of lemon recipes on this blog from soup to salad to cake, and today I’ve got a lemony breakfast that feels perfect for spring (or Easter brunch down the road): paleo Almond Flour Lemon Poppy Seed Muffins!

-Packed with LOTS of lemon flavor and dotted with poppy seeds, these light, tender muffins are made from better-for-you ingredients and taste incredible.
+Packed with LOTS of bright lemon flavor and dotted with poppy seeds, these light, tender, fluffy muffins are made from better-for-you ingredients and taste incredible.
 Like, IN👏CRE👏DI👏BLE👏.

 - LEMON ZEST + LEMON JUICE.
-To start off, these lemon poppy seed muffins get a super-charged dose of lemon flavor with a combination of fresh lemon zest and lemon juice.
-I love the brightness of fresh lemons!
+To start off, these paleo lemon poppy seed muffins get a super-charged dose of lemon flavor with a combination of fresh lemon zest and fresh lemon juice.

-- AVOCADO OIL + EGGS + (DAIRY FREE) MILK.
-Typical muffin ingredients.
-I like avocao oil because it’s so neutral-tasting, but you can substitute another, if you like.
-We’re dairy-free, so I use a dairy-free milk like almond, cashew, etc. You can use whatever your family drinks!
+- (DAIRY-FREE) MILK.
+We’re dairy-free, so I use a dairy-free milk like almond milk, cashew milk, etc. You can use whatever your family drinks!
 The milk will also take on some acidity from the lemon juice, which adds a buttermilk effect here.
 The result is extra light, fluffy, tender muffins.
 Win-win!

 - MAPLE SYRUP OR HONEY.
-To keep these muffins naturally sweetened, I love using pure maple syrup or some good-quality honey.
+To keep these almond flour muffins naturally sweetened, I love using pure maple syrup or some good-quality honey.
 Both allow the lemon flavor to really shine!

 - ALMOND FLOUR.
 You’re looking for finely ground blanched almond flour.
 The finer, the better!
 Almond flour is pretty moist and a little dense on its own, so I pair it with…